 Travel to the holy mountain of Song Shan and enjoy a hike in the surrounding countryside.

 Leave our large bags in storage and catch the public bus with an overnight pack to the Song Shan area.
 This beautiful Mountain area is best known as the home of the Shaolin Temple and birthplace of kung-fu.

 Known as one of the five sacred Daoist Mountains of China, Dengfeng Shan, or Mount Song is a unique rock mountain containing many valleys, caves, pools, waterfalls, and steep cliffs.
 Recognized as an International Geological Park due to its unique landscape, its peaks can reach up to 1512 meters above sea level.
 Hike the surrounding areas and get a glimpse into this scared natural area.

 Visit the Shaolin Temple, the home of Kung Fu.
-Transfer by public bus to Luoyang then board an overnight train to Beijing.
+Transfer by private vehicle to Luoyang then board the bullet train to Beijing.

 Explore the Shaolin Temple, birth place of China Zen Buddhism and UNESCO World Heritage site.
 Established in 495 AD, martial arts have been practiced here for 1500 years as a way to practice Zen Buddhism.

-We'll have some time upon return to Luoyang to get dinner and pick our bags up from storage.
+We'll have some time upon return to Luoyang to pick our bags up from storage.